LibraryOfCongress/ndnp-open-ocr/README.md

 passing that as the "prefix" will only reprocess batches in the 1877083101 directory.

+### To Retry Job (Needs work)

+To retry the failed messages in a job, simply cd into the functions directory and run the retry_job.py script, replacing the job_id with the job_id of the job you want to re-run failed messages on.

 ## Appendix: Generating Lambda Layer Instructions

+### DynamoDB (NoSQL) Design

 ### Tesseract
 https://github.com/bweigel/aws-lambda-tesseract-layer